letmnz/1st/README.md

 - 👋 Hi, I’m @letmnz
 - 👀 I’m interested in finding beginners in coding so we can learn together
-- 🌱 I’m currently (starting) to lear coding
+- 🌱 I’m currently (starting) to learn how to code
 - 📫 How to reach me ... just call me here

 <!---